 Former Jets player Muhammad Wilkerson arrested for DWI

-Former New York Jets defensive end Muhammad Wilkerson is charged with driving while intoxicated after his arrest in New York City.
+Former New York Jets defensive end Muhammad Wilkerson was charged with driving while intoxicated after his arrest Saturday in New York City behind the wheel of a late-model Rolls-Royce.

-A police spokesman says the 29-year-old was arraigned Saturday in Manhattan Criminal Court and released on his own recognizance.

-In addition to DWI, he's accused of ignoring a stop sign and driving while ability-impaired.

 His attorney, Alex Spiro, did not immediately respond to a request for comment.